reactioncommerce/cli/README.md

 ## Overview
 ---
-The Open Commerce CLI has been created to optimize speed and simplicity, where even developers who are new to Open Commerce, can now start developing with a few simple commands.
+The Open Commerce CLI has been created to optimize speed and simplicity, where even developers who are new to Open Commerce can now start developing with a few simple commands.
 Our goal with this tool is to address the challenges caused by excessive memory use and device slowdowns that developers have experienced.
 The API, Storefront, and Admin applications can now be run independently, freeing up memory and improving performance.

 ## Prerequisites
 ---